nikhildsahu/E-Certify/README.md

 - It works on the idea that: “Only the issuer can upload the certificate and the rest people can only view  it.”
 The entire process       works on the blockchain in partnership with the IPFS(to provide data security).
 - Does Everything for Certificates : Storing ,Validating and Sharing .
 - Thus this is a modern and hassle-free solution to manage certificates and verify them!
-## How
+## Insight
-- It is D-App on Ethereum([visit](https://www.ethereum.org/)).
+- It is D-App on [Ethereum](https://www.ethereum.org/).
 - Back-End has Smart Contract
 - Front-end of our Web-App is made with React.Js and our complete frontend components are available at [@gauravsharma-gs](https://github.com/gauravsharma-gs)  /dapper-ui   ([visit](https://github.com/gauravsharma-gs/dapper-ui))
-- All User-Data is stored on IPFS([visit](https://ipfs.io/)) also every data is first encryted locally and then send to ipfs to have more security
+- All User-Data is stored on [IPFS](https://ipfs.io/) also every data is first encryted locally and then send to ipfs to have more security
 <p align="center">
  <img height=350px  src="./img/screens/encryt.PNG" >
 </p>

 - It create Multi-Sig Wallets for every student where both Student and his/her Institute is Owner.
-- We are using Metamask Browser Extension ([visit](https://metamask.io/)) to work with Ethereum.
+- We are using [Metamask](https://metamask.io/) Browser Extension to work with Ethereum.
-- We have used Truffle ([visit](https://www.trufflesuite.com/)) for testing our project
+- We have used [Truffle](https://www.trufflesuite.com/) for testing our project

 ## How to Use